TaoK/PoorMansTSqlFormatter/README.txt

     comment in this case will be moved to after the compound keyword. (such issues are flagged in the formatted SQL)

+ - DDL parsing and formatting is VERY coarse, the bare minimum to display ordered table column and procedure parameter declarations.

 Known Issues / Todo:
  - Handle indented selects